rajeshvkothari/oom/GIN_README_2508.md

 - Verify ric model:

-  - Verify all pods are running using the following commands:
+  - Verify all pods are in running state using the following commands on Bonap Server:
 	```sh
 	$ kubectl get pods -n ricplt
 	$ kubectl get pods -n ricinfra